Christian Hayes (chef): Career

+In 2025, Hayes launched Sparhawk Tavern, a pop-up restaurant in the former Garrison space.

 Humanitarian work

 In 2022, Hayes departed for two weeks as a part of the Chef Relief Team for Chef José Andrés’ organization World Central Kitchen campaign Chefs for Ukraine, stationed in the Poland/Ukrainian border cities of Przemysl and Medyka, where he cooked and provided meals for the tens of thousands of refugees fleeing daily.

 Since 2015, and even during the COVID-19 pandemic, which shut down his businesses for almost eighteen months, Hayes and his wife’s teams have prepared and donated Thanksgiving dinners to Maine families in need, to whom Hayes would deliver alongside his young daughters.

 In October 2022, Hayes was named one of Maine Magazine's 'Mainers of the Year', particularly for his work overseas with World Central Kitchen.

 Personal life

 Hayes is a seventh-generation Mainer, and was raised primarily by his mother.

 He is married to Christine Hayes, with whom he has been since 2003 (married since 2008); they have two children.
 Their relationship began when they both worked at Big Sky Bakery in Portland, Maine.
 She co-owns and co-founded Dandelion Catering, The Garrison, and Thoroughfare with Hayes, and is the director of human services and general manager for the hospitality group.